xvnpw/xvnpw.github.io/content/posts/threat-modeling-with-llms-two-years-in-hype-hope-and-a-look-at-gemini-2.5-pro.md

 {{< figure src="https://xvnpw.github.io/llms-history.png" class="image-center" width=auto >}}

 This evolution has equipped LLMs with key capabilities crucial for threat modeling:
-- **Enhanced Reasoning:** Modern LLMs exhibit an improved ability to follow complex instructions and apply conditional logic, parallel to a basic form of analytical thinking.
+- **Enhanced Reasoning:** Modern LLMs show an improved ability to follow complex instructions and apply conditional logic, parallel to a basic form of analytical thinking.
 This is evident in models that can expose their 'thought process', showing steps taken to meet criteria outlined in a prompt.
-For threat modeling, this translates to a better capacity to evaluate 'if-then' scenarios, understand nuanced system interactions, and connect disparate pieces of information to identify potential vulnerabilities.
+For threat modeling, this translates to a better capacity to evaluate 'if-then' scenarios and understand nuanced system interactions.
 - **Broad Knowledge Base:** While technically represented as weights within a neural network, the extensive training data of LLMs effectively equips them with a vast knowledge base encompassing common software patterns, attack vectors, and security principles.
 This allows them to generate relevant information even with minimal context, as demonstrated in my [sec-docs](https://github.com/xvnpw/sec-docs) project where LLMs produced security documentation for open-source software based solely on the project's name.
-In threat modeling, this broad knowledge enables them to suggest threats or consider attack vectors that a human analyst might overlook if unfamiliar with a specific technology, domain, or emerging threat landscape.
+In threat modeling, this broad knowledge enables them to suggest threats or consider attack vectors.

 ### Looking Forward

 Models like Gemini 2.5 Pro demonstrate that current LLMs possess foundational capabilities that make them increasingly useful in the threat modeling lifecycle.
-Their flexibility in processing natural language and their embedded knowledge significantly lower the barrier to initiating threat modeling activities.
+Their flexibility in processing natural language and their embedded knowledge lower the barrier to initiating threat modeling activities.

 Ultimately, the goal of threat modeling is not just to produce a document, but to drive concrete actions:
 > The goal of threat modeling is to identify and mitigate threats to the system.